Guleesh and the Princess of France

 That was true, indeed.
 For as often as he could, Guleesh would steal away to his grandmother's house and have a talk with her guest.
 Since the maiden had no other means of talking, she carried on a sort of conversation between herself and him, by moving her hand and fingers, winking her eyes, opening and shutting her mouth, laughing or smiling, and a thousand other signs.
 It was not long until they understood each other very well.

 Guleesh was always thinking how he could get her back to her father.
 But he did not know what road to go, for he had never been out of his own country and the night he went there, they had flown through the air on the magic horses.
 His grandmother did not have any ideas, either.
-Nevertheless Guleesh wrote a number of letters to the king of France and gave them to traveling merchants who said they were headed across the sea, perhaps to France.
-But all letters went astray, and never a one came to the king's hand.
+Nevertheless Guleesh wrote a number of letters to the King of France and gave them to traveling merchants who said they were headed across the sea, perhaps to France.
+But all letters went astray, and never a one came to the King's hand.

 So it went for many months.
 Guleesh and the princess were falling in love, more and more every day.
-The boy feared greatly at last, lest the king should indeed receive one of his letters after all, and then find out where his daughter really was, and order her back to France.
+The boy feared greatly at last, lest the King should indeed receive one of his letters after all, and then find out where his daughter really was, and order her back to France.
 Still, he continued to write letters headed to France, though he did so less and less often.

 So they passed the time for a year.
 One day, Guleesh was lying by himself on the grass, on the last day of the last month in autumn.
-Suddenly, he remembered that it had been a certain November night that he had been standing at the rath when the whirlwind had come, and the fairy men in the whirlwind.
+Suddenly, he remembered that it had been a certain November night that he had been standing at the rath fort when the whirlwind had come, and the fairy men in the whirlwind.
 He said to himself, "We will have that same November night again today!
-I'll stand by the rath tonight. maybe the fairy men will come again.
+I'll stand by the rath tonight.
+Maybe the fairy men will come again.
 I may see or hear something that could be useful to know, or could help me bring back the Princess' voice."

 Guleesh went to the old rath when the night was darkening, and waited there for midnight to arrive.
 The night was as calm as a lake is when there is not a breath of wind to move a wave on it.